Upward trajectory continues for University of Newcastle

 If you and a friend wish to find a Homestay family which can accommodate both of you, the Homestay coordinator may be able to help, depending on availability.

 Generally you are expected to catch the bus or train to University.
 Your host will provide information and assistance to help you access public transport.
-In locations where public transport is a problem, some hosts will drive students to and from the University and may request extra fees to cover petrol (usually under $30 per week which is less than the weekly bus fare).

 When you arrive in Australia, we recommend making a booking with Central Coast Shuttle Express to transport you from Sydney International Airport to your Homestay.
 For transfers from Newcastle back to Sydney International Airport, we recommend booking with Waratah Hire Cars.